kamranbekirovyz/versionarte/README.md

 ⏳ Making it testable.<br/>
 ⏳ Detailed examples for every use case.<br/>
 ⏳ Implement in-app upgrade on Android.<br/>
-🤔 Int indicating how many times the user opened the app.<br/>
+🤔 Am int indicating how many times the user opened the app.<br/>
 🤔 Execute function when the user installs the new version.<br/>
-🤔 Boolean indicating the user opening this build/version for the first time.<br/>
+🤔 A bool indicating the user opening this build/version for the first time.<br/>

 [I believe that the app's all screens should have the same design patterns.
 But, anyways, I've created some simple and almost customizable UI components that might be useful to developers.]